-After obtaining a BA in Geography from Cambridge University, I taught secondary school geography for three years and then took a break from teaching and spent 10 months travelling and working in Africa and South America.
-This experience prompted me to begin a PhD at Keele University, focusing on the ways in which southern African secondary schools (generally fail to) empower rural women.
-Following completion of the PhD and a temporary lectureship at Keele, I arrived at Brunel in 1999 as a lecturer in human geography.
-During my time here I have developed a deepening research interest in the impacts of social and cultural change on the lives of young people in southern Africa and in the Global South more broadly.
-I have undertaken research projects looking at the impacts of AIDS on young people’s migration; the ways in which education sectors are adjusting to the needs of AIDS-affected young people; and the impacts of AIDS on young people’s current livelihoods and future food security.
-Currently I am working on two projects: one examining the impacts of social cash transfers (for instance old age pensions and child grants) on generational relations in Malawi and Lesotho and the other investigating links between education and aspiration in remote rural areas of Lesotho, Laos and India.
+Since I arrived at Brunel in 1999, my interests have focused on social and cultural change in the lives of young people in the Global South (particularly southern Africa).
+I have researched the impacts of AIDS on young people’s migration; how education sectors are adjusting to the needs of AIDS-affected young people; and the impacts of AIDS on young people’s current livelihoods and future food security.
+Recently, I have completed two research projects.
+The first examines the impacts of social cash transfers (for instance old age pensions and child grants) on generational relations in Malawi and Lesotho.
+The second investigates links between education and aspiration in remote rural areas of Lesotho, Laos and India.
 I have also authored a book on Children, youth and development (second edition published 2016) and launched an MA programme on Children, Youth and International Development.

 MA (University of Cambridge)

 - Postgraduate Programmes Coordinator, Social Science and Communication